You can help by letting us know if you see a streetlight, illuminated traffic sign or bollard that is not working.

 How quickly will the repairs be carried out once reported?

 Our current policy is for our contractor to attend electrical and structural emergencies as a priority; these will be attended within a 24hr period.
-All other faults are logged on our management system, for efficiency, these are grouped by area and the date they were reported, and the contractor attends against a programmed of works based on this approach.
+All other faults are logged on our management system.
+Non-emergency faults have a completion target of 7 days and are grouped together by date order to ensure older jobs are completed first.

 What is the county council responsible for?